-Make up will only ever look as hydrated, and sit as evenly as the base of the real skin beneath.
-If you really want to prevent dryness, then it’s time to tackle skin issues head on.
-Make sure you exfoliate regularly, have a course of microdermabrasion followed by top up treatments and choose a moisturiser than is rich and has a consistency that actually sinks into the skin.
+Makeup will only ever look as hydrated, and sit as evenly as the base of the real skin beneath.
+If you really want to prevent dryness, then it’s time to tackle skin issues head-on.
+Make sure you exfoliate regularly, have a course of microdermabrasion followed by top-up treatments and choose a moisturiser that is rich and has a consistency that actually sinks into the skin.
 Add to that a shed load of water on a daily basis and a decent SPF (every day without fail) and your skin will instantly thank you by being a much better base for your make up.

 If you want to know more about how microdermabrasion can treat dry and dull skin then take a look here.